saadeghi/daisyui/src/docs/src/routes/(docs)/blog/(posts)/how-to-make-a-blog-quickly-using-astro-and-daisyUI/+page.md

 ## Conclusion

 With Astro and daisyUI, creating a blog is quick and easy.
-Our [Blog Template for Astro](https://daisyui.com/store/#208203) provides a solid foundation, and with a few customizations, you can have your blog up and running in no time.
-Whether you're sharing your thoughts or showcasing your work.
+Our [Blog Template for Astro](https://daisyui.com/store/#208203) provides a solid foundation, and with a few customizations, you can have your blog up and running in no time, whether you're sharing your thoughts or showcasing your work.